Spotlight: Section 3GA approved programs – 1: Rural Locum Relief Program (RLRP)

 - Non VR Australian graduates, citizens

-- Non VR NZ citizens who studied their undergrad in NZ
+- NZ citizens who studied their undergrad in NZ and are non-VR

 - Non VR Overseas trained doctors who hold perm residency or citizenship and are planning to work in a RLRP eligible location.